 • Excursions or camps (e.g. annual year camps or one-off excursions)

-• Extracurricular activities (e.g. club fees, swimming lessons etc.)
+• Extracurricular school activities (e.g. swimming lessons, etc.)

-• Teacher support or tutoring (e.g. in-class aides, external tutoring)
+• Teacher support or tutoring (e.g. in-class aides, tutoring)

 • Uniforms (e.g. sports or school)